Online Sportsbook Bonuses to Grow Your Bankroll With

 Obviously, the size of the deposit the sports betting site offers varies widely, but as a general rule of thumb, the percentage is between 25% and 50%.
 Usually, the maximum amount they’ll credit you with isn’t gigantic, and it won’t be as much as a conventional initial deposit bonus.

-Regardless, this is a useful type of promotion if you think you’ve got some friends, family, or a some of people in the office you can convert or introduce to an online sportsbook.
+Regardless, this is a useful type of promotion if you think you’ve got some friends, family, or some people in the office you can convert or introduce to an online sportsbook.

 Yeah, I know, you’re never going to need these, because you’re going to deposit money once and then withdraw for the rest of your life, but humor me a little.